gnelabs/NateTradeOpeningRange/README.md

 * High performance backtesting engine with simple comparator logic that takes advantage of L3 cache on the CPU.
 * Can be run in native Python, in Docker containers, or in the AWS cloud.
 * Includes several helper modules to create and delete pre-configured AWS cloud resources that are cost-optimized.
-* Can scale to hundreds of parallel workers, and can run millions of backtests.
+* Can scale to hundreds of parallel workers and millions of backtests.
 * Includes the ability to lifecycle backtest result data out of Redis into persistable MySQL to keep costs low.
 * Initial ORB trading strategy includes several tunable parameters to control risk.
 * Includes basic plotting module to visualize test results.